Bothrops jararaca: Feeding

 The eating habits of this species are generalist, with an ontogenetic change in the feeding on ectothermic prey.
-Juveniles feed 75% on frogs and arthropods, while adults feed on mammals with 80% of the diet of adult snakes being rodents.
+Juveniles feed 75% on frogs and arthropods, while adults feed on mammals, with 80% of the diet of adult snakes being rodents.

 Reproduction

-Mating takes place between April and May, males mate with more than one female, and there are also fights between males for the female.
-Females demonstrate secondary vitalogenesis, while ovulation and fertilization occurs in the spring (October to December or January), while the female gives birth in February to April, on average, producing 10-14 offspring per season, both sexes are believed to reach sexual maturity at 2 years of age.
+Mating takes place between April and May.
+Males mate with more than one female, and there are also fights between males for females.
+Females demonstrate secondary vitellogenesis.
+While ovulation and fertilization occur in the spring (October to December or January), the female gives birth from February to April, on average producing 10 to 14 offspring per season.
+Both sexes are believed to reach sexual maturity at two years of age.

 Venom

 Potency

 This species is often abundant within its range of southeastern Brazil, where it was responsible for 52% (3,446 cases) of snakebites between 1902 and 1945, with a 0.7% fatality rate.